rlcosta177/ethical-hacking/ctf-wifihacking101.md

 ---

-## Aircrack-ng(captures the hash of the passphrase from the 4-way-handshake)
+## Aircrack-ng(cracks the hash of the passphrase from the 4-way-handshake pcap file)
   - Important switches
   ```sh
   -b (to specify the bssid)